 About Us

-The Women of Colour Cycling Collective is a hub for connecting minority ethnic women and non-binary people across the UK, while reducing barriers in our sport.
+The Women of Colour Cycling Collective is a hub for connecting global majority women and non-binary people across the UK, while reducing barriers in our sport.
 Our mission is to inspire, empower, and motivate our members to love cycling and challenge themselves (as well as the status quo).

 You can reach us at info@womenofcolourcycling.org.